Peteryhs/Blog/content/posts/tech-update.md

   - untagged
 ---

 ## Quick update to the way image  *will*  be posted
-Just aquird a domain acting as a access point for Cloudflare R2 storage to serve images
+Just acquired a domain to act as a access point for the Cloudflare R2 storage to serve images

 Also test to see if the system works :D